freqtrade/freqtrade/docs/exchanges.md

 ## Kraken

 !!!
 Tip "Stoploss on Exchange"
-    Kraken supports `stoploss_on_exchange` and uses stop-loss-market orders.
+    Kraken supports `stoploss_on_exchange`.
 It provides great advantages, so we recommend to benefit from it.

 ### Historic Kraken data